xiix0/scam/README.md

-Few things are harder to put up with than the annoyance of a good example.
+Tell the truth or trump--but get the trick.
-		-- "Mark Twain, Pudd'nhead Wilson's Calendar"
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"